bthyreau/hippodeep_pytorch/README.md

 which should take care of downloading the dependencies in the first run.

-Otherwise, you need to setup a python environment: In addition to PyTorch, the code requires scipy and nibabel.

-The simplest way to install from scratch is maybe to use a Anaconda environment, then
+Otherwise, you need to configure a python 3 environment on your machine: In addition to PyTorch, the code requires scipy and nibabel.
+A possible way to install python from scratch is to use Anaconda (anaconda.com) to create an environment, then
-* install scipy (`conda install scipy` or `pip install scipy`) and  nibabel (`pip install nibabel`)
+ - install scipy (`conda install scipy` or `pip install scipy`) and  nibabel (`pip install nibabel`)
-* get pytorch for python from `https://pytorch.org/get-started/locally/`.
+ - get pytorch for python from `https://pytorch.org/get-started/locally/`.
 CUDA is not necessary.
+ - Then, to use the program, call it with `python hippodeep.py example_brain_t1.nii.gz` , possibly changing 'python' to 'python3' depending on your exact setup.

-## Usage:
+## Results
-To use the program, simply call:

-`./deepseg1.sh example_brain_t1.nii.gz`

-(or alternatively `uv run hippodeep.py example_brain_t1.nii.gz` if you have used the uv method)

-To process multiple subjects, pass them as multiple arguments.
+To process multiple subjects, pass them as multiple arguments. e.g:

-`deepseg1.sh subject_*.nii.gz`. (or equivalent with uv run)
+`python hippodeep.py subject_*.nii.gz`. (or equivalent with 'uv run')

 The resulting segmentations should be stored as `example_brain_t1_mask_L.nii.gz` (or R for right) and `example_brain_t1_brain_mask.nii.gz`.
 The mask volumes (in mm^3) are stored in a csv file named `example_brain_t1_hippoLR_volumes.csv`.
 If more than one input was specified, a summary table named `all_subjects_hippo_report.csv` is created.